-Since January 2019, the Government of Jamaica has implemented a plastics ban based on two Ministerial Orders the GoJ signed and published on December 24, 2018.
-The two Acts (Trade Act 2018, Section 8 (1), (a), (b) and (c), and the NRCA Act Section 32 (1) (b), a 'Trade Plastic Packaging Material Order' and a 'Plastic Packaging Prohibiting Order) banned the import, distribution, manufacture and use of commercial quantities of single use plastics. https://jis.gov.jm/two-ministerial-orders-signed-for-plastic-ban/
+Since January 2019, the Government of Jamaica (GoJ) has implemented a ban on plastics based on two Ministerial Orders the GoJ signed and published on December 24, 2018.
+The two Acts (Trade Act 2018, Section 8 (1), (a), (b) and (c), and the NRCA Act Section 32 (1) (b), a 'Trade Plastic Packaging Material Order' and a 'Plastic Packaging Prohibiting Order) banned the import, distribution, manufacture, and use of commercial quantities of single use plastics.
+Plastic Ban

-The first phase of the ban focused on the import, manufacture, distribution and use of specific types of single-use plastic carriers below 25-gallon capacity packaging.
-The second phase went into effect in January 2020 and included polystyrene foam along with the other materials from phase one.
-The third phase of the plastic ban went into effective on January 1, 2021.
-This phase relates to the import, distribution, manufacture and use of commercial single-use plastic bags of dimensions not exceeding 24"x 24" (610mm X 610mm), and thickness of 2.5 mils (0.06mm).
+The first phase of the ban focused on the import, manufacture, distribution, and use of specific types of single-use plastic carriers below 25-gallon capacity packaging.
+The second phase went into effect in January 2020 and included polystyrene foam along including the other materials from phase one.
+The third phase of the plastic ban was effective from January 1, 2021.
+This phase relates to the import, distribution, manufacture, and use of commercial single-use plastic bags of dimensions not exceeding 24"x 24" (610mm X 610mm), and thickness of 2.5 mils (0.06mm).
 This phase of the ban also includes drinking straws made wholly or in part of polyethylene or polypropylene, manufactured for single-use, and attached to, or forming part of the packaging of juice boxes or drink pouches.